Aggie01/School_District_Analysis/README.md

 - **Disprove** the evidence of such academic dishonesty

 ## Main Goal:
-- Establish conclusion if the THS school dishonesty evidence was properly collected
+- Establish conclusion wheather the evidence of suspected THS school dishonesty was properly collected

 ## Methodology:
 - Refactoring the THS student count by replacing the ninth graders' math and reading scores with NaN's while keeping the rest of data intact